Science Kits: K-5 Grade

 North Carolina State Standards

-• 4.P.1.2 Explain how electrically charged objects push or pull on other electrically charged objects and produce motion.
+• PS.4.1.2 Carry out investigations to explain how electrically charged objects push or pull on other objects to produce motion.

-• 4.P.3.1 Recognize the basic forms of energy (light, sound, heat, electrical, and magnetic) as the ability to cause motion or create change.
+• PS.4.2.1 Ask questions to identify basic forms of energy (light, sound, heat, and electrical) that cause motion or create change.

 Students explore the differences and similarities between rocks and minerals by investigating samples of these earth materials, performing a series of tests similar to geologists’ field tests, and reading about rocks and minerals and how they are used.
 The first lessons focus on rocks.
 The students then turn their attention to a set of 12 minerals and test them to identify properties such as streak color, luster, transparency, hardness, shape, and magnetism.
 After completing these observations, students compile them into their own “Minerals Field Guide.”
 In a culminating activity, they are challenged to apply their knowledge and skills to identify new minerals.
 They then report on how rocks and minerals are used.